dart-lang/http/pkgs/http2/README.md

 ```

 A connection is dialed per `host:port` as needed, so a single `Http2Client`
 is safe to reuse across requests to different hosts.
+Note that it speaks only
+HTTP/2 and does not fall back to HTTP/1.1: a server that does not negotiate
+`h2` is treated as an error.
 See the example
 [here](example/pooled_client.dart).